 Please refer to individual hotel descriptions for details of their All Inclusive entitlements.

-Transfers that are packaged into your holiday and return to your hotel and will be by coach or mini bus.
+Transfers that are packaged into your holiday will be by coach or mini bus.
 Please note, baby seats are not supplied unless requested prior to travel.
 Gozo Transfers involve a ferry crossing.
 The ferry boat is included in your holiday package price.

 PASSENGERS WITH SPECIAL NEEDS